-Data on information technology equipment of schools in the Czech Republic come from data sources of the Ministry of Education, Youth and Sports, which collects data on available IT infrastructure at basic, secondary, and higher professional schools.
-Data on equipment penetration and usage of information technologies in health come from a survey of the Institute of Health Information and Statistics of the CR.
+Data on ICT equipment in schools come from data sources of the Ministry of Education, Youth, and Sports, which collects data on available IT infrastructure in basic, secondary, and higher professional schools.
+Data are as at September of a given year.

+Data on equipment penetration and usage of information technologies in health in the Czech Republic, namely in independent surgeries of physicians, come from a survey of the Institute of Health Information and Statistics of the CR.